 I might have mentioned that we had crazy amounts of peppers this summer.
 I mean tons and tons of peppers.
 One day my hubby brought in a bowl of jalapeños and we decided to stuff them with cheeses and wrap them in bacon.

-These bacon wrapped stuffed jalapeños only take a few minutes to prepare.
-Then you bake them so all that cheese melts, the peppers get soft and the bacon gets crisp.
-It’s the perfect combination.
-And it’s low carb too with only 0.4g net carbs per serving.
+These bacon wrapped keto jalapeno poppers only take a few minutes to prepare.
+Then you bake them so all that cheesy filling melts, the peppers soften and the bacon gets crispy.
+The flavor combination makes the perfect appetizer for a party.
+And it’s low carb too with only 0.5g net carbs per serving.

-I only used 4 simple ingredients and they were fresh jalapeños, shredded cheddar cheese, cream cheese and bacon slices.
+I only used 4 simple ingredients and they were fresh jalapeno peppers, cheddar shredded cheese, cream cheese and bacon slices.

 TIP: I used a melon ball scooper like this to get the seeds and ribs out.
 That’s where all the heat comes from.
 It seemed to be the perfect size for my peppers and made the cleaning really fast.

-Step 2: Next mix the softened cream cheese and shredded cheddar cheese in a mixing bowl.
+Step 2: Next get out a medium bowl and mix the softened cream cheese and shredded cheddar cheese in a mixing bowl.
 If you cream cheese is hard, just microwave it for 30 seconds to soften it.

-Step 3: Stuff each pepper half with the cheese mixture.
+Step 3: Stuff each pepper half with the cream cheese mixture.

-Step 5: Spray a baking tray with nonstick cooking spray.
-Wrap the stuffed peppers with the bacon and keep the seam size down.
+Step 5: Spray a rimmed baking tray with nonstick cooking spray.
+Wrap the stuffed jalapeno halves with the bacon and keep the seam size down on the prepared baking sheet.
 The bacon will stretch a bit so try to make it as tight as possible and over lap a bit.
 Place on the baking sheet.

 Step 6: Bake in a preheated 350°F oven for 15-20 minutes.
-You want both the peppers to be fork tender and the bacon to be crispy.
+You want both the peppers to be fork tender and the bacon to be golden brown and crispy.
 If the peppers are cooked you can always place them under the broiler to get the bacon crispier.

-If you want to make these ahead of time.
+If you want to make these stuffed jalapenos ahead of time.

 I made these also for a big family party I had for Max’s birthday.
 Since his party was in November, I made them a month earlier and froze them for the party.